 "For over twenty years, Philosophy & Social Criticism has set the standard for a truly interdisciplinary dialogue that has enriched the contemporary philosophical scene" Maurizio Passerin d'Entreves

 "Philosophy & Social Criticism has the unique ability to bring together well thought through contributions by the leading theorists of the day and the daring endeavours of brilliant young people" Alessandro Ferrara

-Philosophy & Social Criticism is available electronically on SAGE Journals Online at http://psc.sagepub.com/
+Philosophy & Social Criticism is available to browse online.

 In modern industrial society reason cannot be separated from practical life.
 At their interface a critical attitude is forged.
 Philosophy & Social Criticism wishes to foster this attitude through the publication of essays in philosophy and politics, philosophy and social theory, socio-economic thought, critique of science, theory and praxis.
 We provide a forum for open scholarly discussion of these issues from a critical-historical point of view.

 Philosophy & Social Criticism presents an international range of theory and critique, emphasizing the contribution of continental scholarship as it affects major contemporary debates.